 1.0.0. fastboot usb:1114112X

 This confirms that your ZERO is found.

-6/ Now you can perform the update with this command:
+Step 5 - Now you can perform the update

 This will install the update on your ZERO.
 This may take 5-10 minutes to complete.

 DO NOT unplug your ZERO while this is running.

 When you see the command prompt again, the firmware update is finished.
 The output will look like this:

 Sending 'zero-upgr-production-v1.3.2-5.rc.tar' (126880 KB) OKAY [ 27.702s] program package (bootloader) sfu init program package (bootloader) sfu init (bootloader) sfu update (bootloader) sfu final OKAY [274.973s] Finished.
 Total time: 302.697s